EDITION:GLOBALNORTH AMERICACENTRAL & SOUTH AMERICAUK & IRELANDEUROPEMIDDLE EAST & AFRICAAUSTRALIA & NEW ZEALANDASIA

 About Anand Subramaniam:

-Anand Subramaniam is the VP of Marketing for eGain.
-Prior to eGain, Anand served as an executive in corporate and product marketing, as well as product management and pre-sales roles at companies such as Oracle, Intel and Autodesk.
+Anand Subramaniam is SVP of Marketing for eGain.
+Prior to eGain, Anand served as an executive in corporate and product marketing, as well as product management and pre-sales roles at companies such as Oracle, Intel and Autodesk as well as startups.

 Printer Friendly Version Printer friendly version